 Caution: Working with Your Tenants Who Are in the Military Service

 It is not hard to imagine, in light of recent circumstances, that a landlord should be giving consideration to cooperating with tenant residents who have their ability to make rental payments impacted by their military service.
-It might also be an occasion to work with persons who are not in the military who have been victims of the horrible events of September 11, 2001 by virtue of the fact that their source of income has been adversely effected by those events.
+It might also be an occasion to work with persons who are not in the military who have been victims of the horrible events of September 11, 2001 by virtue of the fact that their source of income has been adversely affected by those events.

 In both instances, your Federal and State governments have anticipated the needs of these residents and have acted accordingly.
 As it relates to victims of the September 11th tragedy, Federal legislation has been passed to provide for victim compensation.